 BAAS Concentration: Information Systems

-As a secondary concentration, Information Systems requires 25 hours of coursework and includes the following courses:
+As a secondary concentration, Information Systems includes courses like: